panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-setmethodsourcerange-method.md

 ## <a name="parameters"></a>Parametry
  `startDoc`
- [in] Ukazatel na dokument obsahující počáteční pozice.
+ [in] A pointer to the document containing the starting position.

  `startLine`
- [in] Počáteční řádek číslo.
+ [in] The starting line number.

  `startColumn`
- [in] Počáteční sloupec.
+ [in] The starting column.

  `endDoc`
- [in] Ukazatel na dokument obsahující koncovou pozici.
+ [in] A pointer to the document containing the ending position.

  `endLine`
- [in] Koncové číslo řádku.
+ [in] The ending line number.

  `endColumn`
- [in] Koncové číslo sloupce.
+ [in] The ending column number.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Viz také: